 The final option on the 'Request Outcomes' tab is pretty straightforward - if you use fee paid extracts from the British Library for items you don’t hold, then this setting presents you with a quick option to source those when you’re dealing with a request that’s been referred.

-See article for furrther details - British Library integration functional overview
+See article for further details - British Library integration functional overview

 You will need to tell us about your link resolver so that the concierge can check against your holdings when a journal article is requested.
 Similarly, if you are only using TADC and are not subscribed to our Talis Aspire Reading Lists (TARL), we'll need to know the details of your Learning Management System/VLE to ensure that your digitisations are uploaded smoothly.
 Before making changes in this area please raise a support case.